Screenplay & Teleplay

 Will I receive notes on my script?

 Reader Comments (a brief paragraph of one reader’s “overall” notes) will be provided to all entrants.
 Second Rounders and above will receive further Reader Comments based on specific criteria.
-All entrants will be informed once the estimated delivery date for the Reader Comments has been determined.
+Reader comments will be sent by early December.

 Do you accept International Entries?